 Ready to eat food should either be frozen or eaten within 2 days.

 It should go without saying that all food such as dairy products should remain in the fridge.
-However, even non-fridge produce should be stored hygienically.
+However, even non-fridge produce should be stored hygienically and usually in a cool dark space.

 How Can We Help?